 Submit a Story.
 We welcome stories and photos from Cathedral Village residents, such as interviews, news reports, poems , local music reviews, artist profiles, coming events and advice columns.
 The CACA reserves the right to accept or reject and edit all submissions.
 There is no payment beyond the pleasure of communicating with your neighbours and seeing your byline in the Village Voice.

 Advertise.
 Readers eagerly anticipate each issue of the Village Voice.
-It’s how they keep informed of some of the city’s most high profile events, such as the Cathedral Village Arts Festival, the Fringe Festival, as well as the many gallery openings, public talks, school activities and literary events that occur every week in our neighbourhood.
+It’s how they keep informed of some of the city’s most high profile events, such as the Cathedral Village Arts Festival as well as the many gallery openings, public talks, school activities and literary events that occur every week in our neighbourhood.
 Whether you are big or small, we offer highly affordable rates.
-Customers who place ads in 6 consecutive issues receive 1 ad placement free.

 Neil Adams, Editor